-A self-imposed Mayweather retirement after a clash with Shane Mosley saw Pacquiao swoop in, before his rival came back to take the WBC belt from Victor Ortiz in September 2011.
+After a clash with Shane Mosley, a self-imposed Mayweather retirement saw Pacquiao swoop in before his rival came back to take the WBC belt from Victor Ortiz in September 2011.

-A six-fight deal with Showtime meant Mayweather was set for a long renaissance period, and as nobody was able to get near him due to his vast experience, ‘Money’ kept his perch until hanging up his gloves in September 2015.
+A six-fight deal with Showtime meant Mayweather happened for a long renaissance period, and as nobody was able to get near him due to his vast experience, ‘Money’ kept his perch until hanging up his gloves in September 2015.

-A year later, and with no sign of Mayweather coming back, a new number one took over as the undefeated Nicaraguan Roman Gonzalez hailed the beginning of the new era.
-Just two months later though, Manny Pacquiao took over briefly after regaining the WBO title against Jessie Vargas.
+A year later, and with no sign of Mayweather coming back, a new pound for pound number one took over as the undefeated Nicaraguan Roman Gonzalez hailed the beginning of the new era.
+Just two months later, though, Manny Pacquiao took over briefly after regaining the WBO title against Jessie Vargas.

 Soon after, Andre Ward moved up in weight to claim Sergey Kovalev’s ‘0’ and lead the way for the first time in his career.

-On September 22, 2017, Ward made the shock decision to retire leaving Gennady Golovkin to take the reigns after an impressive performance against Canelo Alvarez in Las Vegas.
-Golovkin was denied what should have been a defining win over the Mexican superstar by two judges who carded farcical scores at the T-Mobile Arena.
+On September 22, 2017, Ward made the shock decision to retire, leaving Gennady Golovkin to take the reigns after an impressive performance against Canelo Alvarez in Las Vegas.
+Golovkin lost out on what should have been a defining win over the Mexican superstar by two judges who carded farcical scores at the T-Mobile Arena.

 Lomachenko defeated Jorge Linares over ten rounds after being dropped earlier in the fight to add the professional number one crown to his legendary amateur status.

-Following an injury suffered during the fight, ‘Loma’ was out until in December of 2018 when he came back to unify the division.
+Following an injury suffered during the fight, ‘Loma’ was out until December of 2018, when he returned to unify the division.

-Around the same time, a certain Canelo was claiming a third-weight world title with an impressive performance MSG.
+Around the same time, a certain Canelo claimed a third-weight world title with an impressive performance MSG.

-Months on, and after Lomachenko dealt with mandatory Anthony Crolla in a similar fashion, Canelo finally grabbed top stop by unifying at 160 pounds further.
+Months on, and after Lomachenko similarly dealt with mandatory Anthony Crolla, Canelo finally grabbed top stop by unifying at 160 pounds further.